SuboptimalEng/cpp-tutorials/017-reading-assembly/README.md

 ## Titles

 - How to Read Assembly Code | C++ Tutorial for Beginners
+- x86 Assembly Language Tutorial for C++ Programmers

+- How to Read Assembly Code Like English | C++ Tutorial
 - How to Read C++ Assembly Code for Beginners
 - Intro to Assembly Code | C++ LLDB Tutorial
 - C++ Reverse Engineering: Understanding Clang Assembly in LLDB